MatteoDelliRocioli/telemetry/README.md

 ![alt text](/images/v2/01.7%20Diginsight%20logging%20output.jpg "Trace output").

-## Tracing method parameters and variables and return values
+## Tracing method parameters, variables and return values
 When calling extensions methods `BeginMethodScope()` and `BeginNamedScope()` the method name is obtained by compiler generated information.<br>
 You can __provide method parameters__ to the application flow by means of an unnamed class in the __object payload parameter__.<br>
 At the same way you can describe __variable values__ using the LogDebug overload with the __object payload parameter__.